riddopic/WebSphere/README.md

     manipulate the IBM repositories, for example to update the local repository with the latest patches or to remove old product versions.

-  * `websphere::install`: Installs the IBM Installation Manager.
+  * `websphere::iim`: Installs the IBM Installation Manager.
 This is a required component which is automatically included into the run list.

 ## Attributes